 Because we do fly a lot, and talk with so many other passengers and frequent travelers, we think it is worth pointing out there is another side to the story: Despite the avalanche of news regarding despicable behavior by some airline employees and by some passengers, there are always two sides.
 We would like to humbly point out that airline acts of kindness can and do happen, on an almost daily yet too often unreported manner.

-Dr. Whoo and Tony have been traveling together now for several years.
+Dr. Whoo and Tony believe it is so much fun to travel with your best friend.
 And, as you can tell, they are not exactly similar in style or even appearance though they have become the best of friends.
 And that is because they have learned to work together, listen to each other, encourage each other, and communicate openly and honestly.

 Charles Baty is feeling the blues.
 As I prepare for the last road trip of the year (and probably my last road trip for a long time), I have been spending a lot of time re-tackling the solos of Charlie Parker and trying to learn more chords, arrange Christmas tunes for the holiday season and learn a few new jazz tunes.